Fytex/BotDiscord/README.md

 # BotDiscord
 Abandonned Bot for discord made by me :D June 2019 - July 2019

+Just to be clear you can't run this bot since you would need the database.
+The only way would be figuring it out and creating your own.
+This code is just to help those who want to know how to do or better understanding.

 Decided to post the script along some info that I wrote when I was developing:

 Some features may be in portuguese because I was doing it in english and I was going to translate it later.